-For the first time, a new report commissioned by the Ornamental Horticulture Roundtable Group reveals the significant value of the UK’s ornamental horticulture and landscape industries.
+An earlier report revealed the significant value of the UK’s ornamental horticulture and landscape industries.
+The report , released in October 2018, was commissioned by the Ornamental Horticulture Roundtable Group (OHRG).
 In light of its economic importance, the industry contends that it isn’t being taken seriously by Government for the immense benefits it delivers.

 Despite ornamental horticulture supporting 568,700 jobs, generating a £24.2 billion GDP footprint and £5.4 billion in revenue for HM Government in 2017, the industry has been largely ignored and receives little direct support or fiscal incentives.
 Yet it delivers exceptional public value in terms of the environmental benefit it provides to the nation.